daskrohn/RBD_SMR/README.md

 I used eQTLgen, GTEx v7 substantia nigra, and Brain eMeta (expression) and mMeta (methylation).
 SMR files were downloaded from FILL IN.

 ## Preparation of files
-First, create a gene list for use with the QTL summary stats.
+First, IF you are working with a pathway or specific set of genes, create a gene list for use with the QTL summary stats.
 * MR_list.txt is a single column list of genes you are interested in based on GWAS summary stats.
 * genIdsFromHugo.txt is a reference file included in this repository.

+*You do not need this step if you are running with full GWAS summary statistics.*
 ```R
 require(data.table)
 geneList <- fread("MR_list.txt", header = F)